sasmithakaza/dsa3101-2510-social_media-02/backend/api/README.md

-# Bias Detection and Recommendation System
+# DSA3101 Group Project - API Setup

 A FastAPI-based system that detects political bias in text content and provides counter-narrative recommendations from Reddit to promote balanced information consumption.